secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 ## CMOC Training videos

-It is recommended to watch this video on how to perform CMOC duties effectively: https://drive.google.com/drive/u/0/folders/1JArmPtHxfx6YMIWA4Dz1StqGEU2XllRy
+It is recommended to watch this video on how to perform CMOC duties effectively: [CMOC training video](https://drive.google.com/drive/u/0/folders/1JArmPtHxfx6YMIWA4Dz1StqGEU2XllRy)